adamhoof/CDN77-DNS/README.md

        - Hmm and this actually gives us the time complexity, O(ipv6l), where ipv6l is the length of IPv6 address, that is 128 => O(1), nice
      - Space complexity looks like O(N*ipv6l), when we consider the worst case, where essentially each rule has its own path of ipv6l = 128 nodes.
 The 128 is a big factor, it could get better probably?
        - Issue: Hmmm so if we have 2 paths for rules /40 and /60, there will be 20 redundant nodes not having any PoP ID, serving no purpose.
 We could just connect /40 to /60, but this would lose accuracy?
-       - Solution: We could store the remaining bits of the address somewhere, perhaps in the end /40 node that connects to the /60, this allows merging the prefix and not losing accuracy
+       - Solution: We could store the remaining bits of the address somewhere, perhaps in the end /40 node that connects to the /60, this allows merging the prefix and not losing accuracy -> This is pretty hard to pull of, let's leave it for now so that it does not take ages, but we know this is a valid thing to solve in real world scenario.
      - Overlaps as per RFC need to be also solved.
 Good thing is that if one prefix contains the other and both have same PoP ID (like /20 and /40, PoP 198) our trie automatically finds the best possible PoP ID with prefix because it follows the ECS IP down and notes only the most optimal PoP ID with corresponding scope prefix.
        - Issue: Overlaps that become problematic are, when one contains the other, but have different PoP IDs -> 2001:2000::/40 229 VS 2001:2000::/20 19.
-This results in downstream RR cache poisoning and possibly PoP overload.
-       - Solution: This should trigger an error (or split broad prefix), according to the RFC
+       - Solution: When inserting the rules, this should trigger an error (or split broad prefix), according to the RFC

-# NGINX task

-### TLDR research

-Nginx -> high performance software efficient under heavy load, event driven arch, can function as a web server, reverse proxy with load balancer, cache etc. -> those are configurable<br>
-Forward vs Reverse proxy -> acts on behalf of the client, eg. VPN that hides client IP vs acts on behalf of the server, eg. reverse proxy with load balancing, caching etc.<br>
+---

+### Even more optimised solution - what did I not implement, what would it improve, why
+- What did I not implement?
+  - Path reduction using Radix Trie
+    - What would it improve?
+Close to O(n) space complexity would be achieved, because we would reduce the need for redundant nodes that do not represent any {PoP ID;scope prefix length} pair
+    - Why did I not implement it?
+It would be pretty hard, wanted to show I know it exists and how to approach it
+  - Prefix deaggregation on conflict (RFC standard)
+    - What would it improve?
+It would allow for dynamic rule modification without the interference of an admin, since conflicting too broad prefixes would be deaggregated into smaller ones
+    - Why did I not implement it?
+Same as above, very complex task, still wanted to show that I understand it needs to be done and how to approach it

+---

 # High level questions to answer

 Why did we choose to solve it this way?<br>
 What did we get stuck at, how did we overcome it?
-How could it be solved differently? -> Started with almost no knowledge of some terms, learnt it <br>
+How could it be solved differently?
 How would the solution scale?<br>
 Performance, code maintainability, security...<br>
 What parts of the solution are optimal, which are not?<br>